Giorgios Patoulis

-Giorgos Patoulis (Greek: Γιώργος Πατούλης, born May 14, 1961) is a Greek politician and surgeon, serving as Regional Governor of Attica, since September 1, 2019.
+Giorgos Patoulis (Greek: Γιώργος Πατούλης, born May 14, 1961) is a Greek politician and surgeon.
+He served as Regional Governor of Attica from 2019 to 2023.
 He is also President of Athens Medical Association, since 2011.
 He is a member of the New Democracy.

-He previously served as Mayor of Marousi, from 2007 to 2019, and as President of the Central Union of Municipalities of Greece (KEDE) from 2014 to 2019.
+Patoulis previously served as Mayor of Marousi, from 2007 to 2019, and as President of the Central Union of Municipalities of Greece (KEDE) from 2014 to 2019.

 Biography

 Giorgos Patoulis was born in Athens, Greece on May 14, 1961, and both his parents come from the island of Crete.
 He earned a M.D. degree, from School of Medicine of National and Kapodistrian University of Athens, in 1987.
 After completing his residency in orthopedic surgery, he earned a PhD.
 He has specialized in Health Economics, from 1998 to 2000, and graduated from the National School of Public Health of Greece.

 He worked as a doctor in Tavros Institution of Social Security and in the one of Marousi-Erythraia.
 He has also been scientific associate of the Hospital “Errikos Ntynan”, the “Athenian Clinic” and Lykovrysi Open Care Centre for the Elderly.

 In 2011 and 2018, Patoulis was elected as Ρresident of the Athens Medical Association (I.S.A.), a position he holds until today.